TheDavSmasher/BossesHelper/README.md

 ## Boss Setup

 The Boss Controller Entity has multiple entries that will enable the Boss to work, as well as a few optional entries.
+It is important to note that the code for the Boss is separated into two main classes: the Controller and the Puppet.
+The Controller will run all logic regarding attacks, events, tracking health, and similar.
+The Puppet handles all hitboxes, collisions, and sprite logic.
+Due to this, no reference to the Controller is given to the user at any time, and any methods to interact with it are given through delegates or helper functions.

 ### Basic Setup Entries